rsksmart/devportal-1.0/_quick-start/step2-install-truffle-and-ganache.md

 # Step 2 : Install Truffle and Ganache

+What we achieved in step 1 is launching a local node on a local regtest net through RSKj.
+Be sure to have it running because instead of typing json on a REPL console interface we are now going to use some more advanced clients than your fingers, the [Truffle Suite Framework](https://www.trufflesuite.com/).
 Truffle and Ganache provides a development environment, test framework, and asset pipeline for blockchains.

 ## Clone the tutorial project